a-r-r-o-w/cogvideox-factory/README.md

 </tr>
 </table>

+Supported and verified memory optimizations for training include:
+- `CPUOffloadOptimizer` from [TorchAO](https://github.com/pytorch/ao).
+You can read about its capabilities and limitations [here](https://github.com/pytorch/ao/tree/main/torchao/prototype/low_bit_optim#optimizer-cpu-offload).
+In short, it allows you to use the CPU for storing trainable parameters and gradients.
+This results in the optimizer step happening on the CPU, which requires a fast CPU optimizer, such as `torch.AdamW(fused=True)` or applying `torch.compile` on the optimizer step.
+Additionally, it is recommended to not `torch.compile` your model for training.
+Gradient clipping and accumulation is not supported yet either.
+- Low-bit optimizers from [bitsandbytes](https://huggingface.co/docs/bitsandbytes/optimizers).
+TODO: to test and make [TorchAO](https://github.com/pytorch/ao/tree/main/torchao/prototype/low_bit_optim) ones work
+- TODO: DeepSpeed ZeRO

+> [!IMPORTANT]
-The memory requirements are reported after running the `training/prepare_dataset.py`, which converts the videos and captions to latents and embeddings.
+> The memory requirements are reported after running the `training/prepare_dataset.py`, which converts the videos and captions to latents and embeddings.
 During training, we directly load the latents and embeddings, and do not require the VAE or the T5 text encoder.
 However, if you perform validation/testing, these must be loaded and increase the amount of required memory.
 Not performing validation/testing saves a significant amount of memory, which can be used to focus solely on training if you're on smaller VRAM GPUs.

 <details>
 <summary> AdamW </summary>